 - 1. Clutch lever free play - 2.
-Clutch lever free play adjusting nut (clutch lever) - To increase the clutch lever free play, turn the adjusting nut at the clutch lever in direction (a), and to decrease it, turn the nut in direction (b).
+Clutch lever free play adjusting nut (clutch lever) - To increase the clutch lever free play, turn the clutch lever free play adjusting nut at the clutch lever in direction (a), and to decrease it, turn the nut in direction (b).
 If the specified free play cannot be obtained, proceed with the following steps. - 2.
 Fully turn the adjusting nut at the clutch lever in direction (a) to loosen the clutch cable. - 3.
-Slide the rubber cover back. - Loosen the clutch cable locknut, located towards the center of the cable.
+Slide the rubber cover back. - 4.
+Loosen the locknut.